-The Annexure referred to in Independent Auditors' Report to the members of the Company on the Ind AS financial statements for the year ended 31 March 2019, we report that:
+The Annexure referred to in Independent Auditors' Report to the members of the Company on the Ind AS financial statements for the year ended 31 March 2020, I report that:

-- 1.(a) The Company has maintained proper records showing full particulars including quantitative details and situation of fixed assets. - (b) As informed by the management, the company has conducted physical verification of any of its fixed assets at all locations and the process of reconciliation with books of account is in progress. - (c) According to the information and explanations given to us and on the basis of our examination of records of the Company, the title deeds of immovable properties are held in the name of the Company. - 2.
+- 1.(a) The Company has maintained proper records showing full particulars including quantitative details and situation of fixed assets. - (b) As informed by the management, the company has conducted physical verification of any of its fixed and no differences were noticed. - (c) According to the information and explanations given to me and on the basis of my examination of records of the Company, the title deeds of immovable properties are held in the name of the Company. - 2.
 As the company does not have any inventory during the year under audit, need for commenting on the same does not arise. - 3.
-The company has neither granted nor taken any loans, secured or unsecured to or from companies, firms or other parties covered in the register maintained under section 189 of companies act, 2013.
+The company has not granted any loans, secured or unsecured to or from companies, firms or other parties covered in the register maintained under section 189 of companies act, 2013.
 Accordingly the provisions of clauses 3(iii)(a), 3(iii)(b) and 3(iii)(c) of the Order are not applicable. - 4.
-In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of section 185 and 186 of the Act, with respect to the loans and investments made and guarantees given by it after the commencement of Companies Act 2013. - 5.
-In our opinion and according to the information and explanations given to us, the Company has not accepted deposits from the public and therefore, the directives issued by the Reserve Bank of India and the provisions of sections 73 to 76 or any other relevant provisions of the Companies Act and the rules framed there under are not applicable to the company. - 6.
+In my opinion and according to the information and explanations given to me, the Company has complied with the provisions of section 185 and 186 of the Act, with respect to the loans and investments made and guarantees given by it after the commencement of Companies Act 2013. - In my opinion and according to the information and explanations given to me, the Company has not accepted deposits from the public and therefore, the directives issued by the Reserve Bank of India and the provisions of sections 73 to 76 or any other relevant provisions of the Companies Act and the rules framed there under are not applicable to the company. - 6.
 According to the information and explanations provided by the management, the company is not engaged in production, processing, manufacturing or mining activities.
 Hence, the provisions of Sub section (1) of Section 148 do not apply to the company.
-Hence, in our opinion, no comment on maintenance of cost records under Sub section (1) of Section 148 is required. - 7. (a) According to the records of the Company and information and explanation given to us, the Company is generally regular in remittance of undisputed statutory dues including Income Tax Deducted at Source, Service tax and other statutory dues with the appropriate authorities during the year. - (b) According to the information and explanations given to us, no undisputed amounts payable in respect of Income Tax, Wealth Tax, Sales Tax, Customs Duty, Excise Duty were outstanding, as at 31st March 2019, for a period more than six months from the date of they become payable.
-According to the records of the company, there are no dues of Income Tax, Sales tax, Wealth Tax, Customs Duty, Excise Duty and cess, which have not been deposited on account of any dispute.
+Hence, in my opinion, no comment on maintenance of cost records under Sub section (1) of Section 148 is required. - 7. (a) According to the records of the Company and information and explanation given to me, the Company is generally regular in remittance of undisputed statutory dues including Income Tax Deducted at Source, Service tax and other statutory dues with the appropriate authorities during the year.